Alex-King-1998/Terraform-AWS-Automated-3-Tier-Web-App/README.md

 📸 **Optional Enhancements**

-If you deploy the project:
+If you choose to deploy the project, you could:

-Add screenshots of the AWS console
+- Add screenshots of the AWS console to demonstrate deployed resources.

-Include Cloud Architecture Diagram using Draw.io or Lucidchart
+- Include a polished cloud architecture diagram (Draw.io, Lucidchart) for visual clarity.

-Integrate with a CI/CD pipeline (GitHub Actions, Jenkins, or Terraform Cloud)
+- Integrate with a CI/CD pipeline (GitHub Actions, Jenkins, Terraform Cloud) to showcase automation skills.

 **🧾 License**